James Clark McReynolds: Important opinions

-McReynolds also wrote the dissent in the Gold Clause Cases, which required the surrender of all gold coins, gold bullion, and gold certificates to the government by May 1, 1933, under Executive Order 6102, issued by President Franklin Roosevelt.
+He also wrote the dissent in the Gold Clause Cases, which required the surrender of all gold coins, gold bullion, and gold certificates to the government by May 1, 1933, under Executive Order 6102, issued by President Franklin Roosevelt.

 Personality and conflicts

 McReynolds was labeled "Scrooge" by journalist Drew Pearson.
-Chief Justice William Howard Taft thought him selfish, prejudiced, and "one who delights in making others uncomfortable ...
-[H]e has a continual grouch, and is always offended because the court is doing something that he regards as undignified."
+Chief Justice William Howard Taft thought him selfish, prejudiced and mean: "[H]e has a continual grouch, and is always offended because the court is doing something that he regards as undignified."
 Taft also wrote that McReynolds was the most irresponsible member of the Court, and that "[i]n the absence of McReynolds everything went smoothly."

 Early on, his temperament affected his performance in the court.
-For example, he determined that John Clarke, another Wilson appointee, was "too liberal" and refused to speak with him.
+For example, he determined that John Clarke, another Wilson appointee, was too liberal and refused to speak with him.
 Clarke decided to resign early from the court, and said that McReynolds's open antipathy was a factor.
 McReynolds refused to sign the customary joint memorial letter for Clarke, which was always given to departing members.
 In a letter, Taft commented that "[t]his is a fair sample of McReynolds's personal character and the difficulty of getting along with him."

 Taft wrote that although he considered McReynolds an "able man", he found him to be "selfish to the last degree ... fuller of prejudice than any man I have ever known ... one who delights in making others uncomfortable.
 He has no sense of duty ... really seems to have less of a loyal spirit to the Court than anybody."
-In 1929 McReynolds asked Taft to announce opinions assigned to him (McReynolds), explaining that "an imperious voice has called me out of town.
+In 1929, McReynolds asked Taft to announce opinions assigned to him (McReynolds), explaining that "an imperious voice has called me out of town.
 I don't think my sudden illness will prove fatal, but strange things some time [sic] happen around Thanksgiving."
 Duck hunting season had opened and McReynolds was off to Maryland for some shooting.
 In 1925, he left so suddenly on a similar errand that he had no opportunity to notify the Chief Justice of his departure.
-Taft was infuriated as two important decisions he wanted to deliver were delayed because McReynolds had not handed in a dissent before leaving.
+Taft was infuriated as two important decisions he wanted to deliver were delayed, because McReynolds had not handed in a dissent before leaving.